 What was it about Stonehenge that captured my imagination as a 10-year-old?
 I read everything I could find in our encyclopedia set (note: the encyclopedia was a set of books we used for reference before there was Google) and at the library.

 I think what intrigued me were the same questions that bring all these visitors here every year — why was it built?
 What was it used for?
 Or some new-age-y idea of mysticism and magic.
 Sorry to break this to you, but many of the Stonehenge images you see are likely made more mystical through the magic of Photoshop.
+You’re lucky if you get your early-morning or late-evening visit to coincide with a spectacular sky.

 But speculating on the mystery of Stonehenge isn’t my purpose here.
 Most of the information you’ll need to plan your visit, you’ll find on the Stonehenge website at English Heritage but, as I met some people during my trip who were not aware, for instance, of the stone circle access visits, so, hopefully, you’ll find some information here that may help you plan your trip.